icdocsoc/ichack/documentation/Directory Structure/server/Routes.md

 ## Team (/team)

-POST / --> {name: string} create a team in the db. "hacker" PUT /:id --> a leader can update anything (not id) on the team db. "hacker" DELETE /:id --> a leader can delete the team. "hacker" GET /user?id={string} --> returns the id of the team the user is in. "hacker" GET / --> get the team information. "hacker"
+POST / --> create a team in the db, named `firstName`s team. "hacker" PUT / --> a leader can update anything (not id) on the team db. "hacker" DELETE / --> a leader can delete the team. "hacker" PUT /transfer --> {userId: string} a leader can transfer ownership of a team. "hacker" GET /search?name={string}&email={string} --> returns user full name, id, and whether they are in a team or not. "hacker". searches by name OR email, name takes precedence.
+GET / --> get the team information. "hacker"
-GET /ws --> websocket subscribe for team info. "hacker" POST /invite --> {userId: string} a leader can invite a user. "hacker" GET /invite/ws --> A hacker can see realtime invites. "hacker" POST /acceptInvite --> {teamId: string} removes all invites of the hacker and adds hacker's uid to user_team table. "hacker" POST /removeInvite --> {teamId: string} removes that entry from team_invites table. "hacker" POST /removeUser --> {userId: string} Leader can remove a user from a team. "hacker" POST /leave --> authenticated hacker can remove themselves from the team. "hacker"
+GET /ws --> websocket subscribe for team info. "hacker" POST /invite --> {userId: string} a leader can invite a user. "hacker" GET /invite/ws --> A hacker can see realtime invites. "hacker" POST /acceptInvite --> {teamId: string} removes all invites of the hacker and adds hacker's uid to user_team table. "hacker" POST /removeInvite --> {teamId: string} removes that entry from team_invites table. "hacker" POST /removeUser/:userId --> Leader can remove a user from a team. "hacker" POST /removeUser --> authenticated hacker can remove themselves from the team. "hacker"